AI is ready to help fight wildfires, and the 'WindNinja' is next

 NESDIS’s primary responsibility is to operate weather satellites, which play central roles in weather forecasting as well as monitoring and analyzing environmental conditions across the globe.

-Circling the globe at around 22,000 feet, these geostationary satellites take new scans of the Earth every minute, sending information to meteorologists in the form of infrared bands that detect fires and track their growth and movement.
+Circling the globe at around 22,000 miles, these geostationary satellites take new scans of the Earth every minute, sending information to meteorologists in the form of infrared bands that detect fires and track their growth and movement.

 However, this produces an incredible amount of data, far too much for a meteorologist to be analyzing while attending to other responsibilities simultaneously.